onsi/gomega/docs/index.md

 will poll the channel repeatedly until it is closed.
 In this example `Eventually` will block until either the specified timeout of 50ms has elapsed or the channel is closed, whichever comes first.

 Several Gomega libraries allow you to use Eventually in this way.
-For example, the `gomega/gexec` package allows you to block until a `*gexec.Session` exits successfuly via:
+For example, the `gomega/gexec` package allows you to block until a `*gexec.Session` exits successfully via:

 ```go
 Eventually(session).Should(gexec.Exit(0))